 Scope

-At nominal LHC performance design luminosity of 1034cm-1s-2 at 7 TeV, the products of collision might quench the superconducting magnets in the matching sections (MS’s) downstream of the collision points.
-Three TCL collimators per beam per IP side are sufficient to protect the magnets from quench and radiation damage.
-The new challenges posed by the high luminosity upgrade of the LHC, foreseeing peak luminosities during proton operation up to 7.5x1034cm-1s-2, require fixed masks in addition to the movable TCL collimators described in [].
+At nominal LHC performance, with a design luminosity of 1034cm-1s-2 at 7 TeV, the products of collision might quench the superconducting magnets in the matching sections (MS’s) downstream of the collision points.
+Three TCL collimators per beam per IP side are sufficient to protect the magnets from quench and radiation damage [1].
+The new challenges posed by the high luminosity upgrade of the LHC, foreseeing peak luminosities during proton operation up to 7.5x1034cm-1s-2 [2], require fixed masks in addition to the movable TCL collimators described in [3, 4, 5].
 We refer to these masks as TCLM, Target Collimator Long Mask.
-In the present layout baseline under study, four masks are foreseen in front of D2, Q4, Q5 and Q6.
+In the present layout baseline under study, a total of four masks are foreseen in front of D2, Q4, Q5 and Q6 magnets.

 Benefit or objective for the HL-LHC machine performance

-The TCLM collimators in IR1/5 are needed to keep the magnets D2, Q5 and Q6 in IR1/5 safely below the quench limits and during high-luminosity proton operation and to limit the total integrated doses the magnets.
-Without these collimators, the HL-LHC peak and integrated luminosity.
+The TCLM collimators in interaction regions IR1/5 are needed to keep the MS magnets D2, Q4, Q5 and Q6 in IR1/5 safely below the quench limits and during high-luminosity proton operation and to limit the total integrated doses to the magnets.
+Without these collimators, the HL-LHC peak and integrated luminosity will be limited.

 Equipment performance objectives